-Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
-Examples of illegal harassment include, but are not limited to, racial jokes or comments; requests for sexual favors and other unwelcome sexual advances; graffiti; name calling; or threatening, intimidating or hostile acts based on a protected characteristic.
+1. Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.

 First Offense: Principal/Student conference, detention, in-school suspension, 1 - 180 days out-of-school suspension or expulsion.
-Subsequent In-school suspension, 1 - 180 days out-of-school suspension or expulsion.
-Offense:
+Subsequent Offense: In-school suspension, $1-180$ days out-of-school suspension or expulsion.

 2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
-Examples include, but are not limited to, touching or fondling the genital areas, breasts or undergarments, regardless of whether touching occurred through or under clothing; pushing or fighting based on protected characteristics.

 First Offense: In-school suspension, 1 - 180 days out-of-school suspension or expulsion.
-Subsequent 1 - 180 days out-of-school suspension or expulsion.
-Offense:
+Subsequent Offense: 1 - 180 days out-of-school suspension or expulsion.